pablocourault/Capstone/README.md

 At the booking, the total amount for the rooms is saved, since room rates may vary.

-Uses User, Bookings and Room models.
+Uses USER, BOOKINGS and ROOM models.
 Works in conjunction with the code contained in bookings.js.

 ### Facilities